Hacker: Hacker culture

 Hacker culture is an idea derived from a community of enthusiast computer programmers and systems designers in the 1960s around the Massachusetts Institute of Technology's (MIT's) Tech Model Railroad Club (TMRC) and the MIT Artificial Intelligence Laboratory.
 The concept expanded to the hobbyist home computing community, focusing on hardware in the late 1970s (e.g. the Homebrew Computer Club) and on software (video games, software cracking, the demoscene) in the 1980s/1990s.
 Later, this would go on to encompass many new definitions such as art, and life hacking.

-Types

-Security related hacking

-Security hackers are people involved with circumvention of computer security.
-Among security hackers, there are several types, including: